johnwargo/johnwargo-static-11ty/src/posts/2021/displaying-build-information-in-reactjs.md

 Manipulating the Project Configuration File
 -------------------------------------------

-ReactJS projects use node-based tooling like most web-based frameworks, so they already have an easy to update place to maintain the application’s version number - in the project’s package.json file.
-Here’s a stripped-down version of the package.json file from a new project I just created:
+ReactJS projects use node-based tooling like most web-based frameworks, so they already have an easy to update place to maintain the application's version number - in the project's package.json file.
+Here's a stripped-down version of the package.json file from a new project I just created:

 {
  "name": "react-app",